ngladkikh/pkonfig/README.md

 #### Default values

 If value is not set in config source user can use default value.
-`None` is also to be valid default type:
+`None` could be used as default value:

 ```python
 from pkonfig.fields import Int, Str